 The students especially enjoyed this activity as it was just a bit different than their normal “Freeze” Dance.
 I’d love share that one with you–but I can’t due to copyright laws.
 Feel free to check out the links yourself.
 It’s not hard to create.
 It comes with the star backdrop.

-I created a product that has all of the Activities and Lessons with Directions, teaching pages and Action/movement pages.
+I fell in love with these activities and so did my students.
+So, I created a product that has all of the Activities and Lessons with Directions, teaching pages and Action/movement pages.